Royston-Soh/dow-GARCH/README.md

 Plot no. 8 and 9 also measures whether the distribution of the error terms fit the distribution that we have chosen.

 Referring to plot no.8 'Empirical Density of Standardized Residuals', we observe that the histogram of standardized residuals is taller than normal distribution.
-For plot no.9, we observe that the tails deviate from the straight line at extreme values.
+For plot no.9, we observe that the tails of the curve deviate from the straight line at extreme values.
 This further corroborates the above findings from the Adjusted Pearson Goodness-of-Fit Test that the normal distribution that we have chosen is not a good fit for modeling the distribution of error terms.
+There is scope for further improving the model.

 ### ACF plots for evaluating autocorrelation
 ACF Plots for observations: plots 4, 5, 6, 7
-We observe that the columns cross the red line, which suggests the presence of significant autocorrelation for the observations
+We observe that the columns cross the red line, which suggests the presence of significant autocorrelation for the observations.

 ACF plots for residuals: plots 10 and 11
-There's much improvement as compared to ACP plots for Observations, most columns are within red line
+There's much improvement as compared to ACP plots for Observations, most columns are within the red line.
 ![](https://github.com/Royston-Soh/dow-GARCH/blob/main/pic/10%20plot%2012%20charts.jpg)

 ## Continue to build and evaluate variations of GARCH models
 ### Model 2: GARCH with skewed Student t-distribution (sstd)
 Adopt Student t-distribution for distribution of error terms, which is taller with fatter tails.
 Plot no.9 shows an improved QQ-plot with extreme values that are more aligned to the straight line.
-We have selected a distribution that better fits the distribution of the error terms.
+We have improved the model by selecting a distribution that better fits the distribution of the error terms.
 ```bash
 s=ugarchspec(mean.model = list(armaOrder=c(0,0)),
              variance.model = list(model='sGARCH'),